-If you're still searching for the perfect wedding ceremony reading—or just trying to figure out what to write in that Valentine's Day card—you may want to turn to your favorite books from childhood for inspiration.
+If you're still searching for the perfect wedding ceremony reading you may want to turn to your favorite books from childhood for inspiration.
 Many modern couples are opting to use excerpts from children's literature for their wedding readings, and we love the way these readings capture the innocence and simplicity of love.
 Here are three of our favorite wedding ceremony readings from children's books.

 From The Velveteen Rabbit by Margery Williams